gdayori/Infragistics-WPF-Core3.0-Workshop/docs/01-Use-Infragistics-Grid-control/01-01-Get-started-with-XamDataGrid.md

 ## Add XamDataGrid

 Open MainWindow.xaml.
-Add a namespace of "http://infragistics.com/DataPresenter" with a prefix "igDP" and put the dinition of XamDataGrid as below.
+Add a namespace "http://infragistics.com/DataPresenter" with a prefix "igDP" and put the dinition of XamDataGrid as below.
 DataSource property is bound to SalesRecords comingfrom ViewModel.

 MainWindow.xaml